Effectively speaking, I’ve always been a Vim user. When I got my first shell

 This stands in direct contrast to the promises of modern computing.
 Apps and websites are praised for their immersiveness, and with good reason: today’s web app is a seamless, rich experience, with CSS animations, soft-focus background videos, responsive, hand-tuned widgets.
 We’re promised future interfaces that will be more immersive, more engaging, more realistic2.
 We have haptic feedback now, and have foregone digital smell-o-vision for the imminent potential of VR.
 But I wonder if immersion is exactly the sort of thing we want to be avoiding.

 Listen: I take it as axiomatic for our purposes that a sense of bodily and sensory presence—mindfulness–is a good thing.
 I, like many members of my generation, have decided to work hard to reembed myself in my body and lived experience.
 So that’s where I’m coming from.

 not just more convenient to hit a hotkey rather than switch windows, click,

 This is where this sense of being a place comes in.
 And this is why I suspect that there might be reasons to prefer Vim over Emacs beyond simple working preference.
 Google Music is a place.
 It is a fixed, concrete entity in my experience of my computer: it’s a tab that stays open (because it would take too long to load otherwise), that contains internal navigational state, and which I maintain my own navigational state in order to get back to (second screen, first virtual desktop, first window, third tab from the left).
 That’s a lot!
 It not only consumes computing resources to stay open, and cognitive resources to keep track of, but it also provides a place that must be entered in order to make use of it.
 When I am inside Google Music, I am not in my chair anymore, not inside my own senses.

 I think the Acme colors have also pulled me out of the text a little.
 The benefits of no syntax highlighting also result in a less immersive experience.
 Less sensation and information for my attention to get caught up in.
 But I also find myself staring at a screen configured more or less the same as documents that human beings have been handling since—certainly since the advent of mechanical typewriters, and when I’m not typing then since farther back than that.
 This is a very useful recontextualization.
 There had been a trick of the eye happening; a change of coloring had provided the temporary sensation that what was in fact still simply words on a page was somewhere3.
 I suspect it’s not entirely useful to get overly wrapped up in the metaphor that the thing in front of me—the flat plane of my screen, encased as it is in a black plastic display, that stays exactly where it is and turns out of sight when I stand up from my desk and walk away—is actually a somewhere.
 For whatever reason I imagine Bob Cratchit, or Bartleby the Scrivener.
 I wonder if they ever forgot they were at their benches and imagined themselves to be inside their ledgers instead.4

 It’s more about the flow of attention between me and my web browser.
 Web browsers are very nice.
 But: the modern web browser is without a doubt a place.
 It is the most mountainous program I and most other people are ever running; it’s always open, it’s got a huge assortment of tabs open from various points in time, and if I close it I’ll probably lose something.
 It is my Emacs: comparatively hulking, immobile, unaccommodating.
-I come to it, it does not come to me..
+I come to it, it does not come to me.5.

 In the case of any big, stationary application my question is the same: can I change my habits of use from Emacs-like to vi-like?
 With Firefox this is almost impossible; it takes too long to load.
 And I don’t always know what to do with every tab that I open, or don’t know how long I’ll need it, so I can’t always close it and forget about it.
 It’s not surprising that this should be the case; the technical requirements for a web browser are huge, and the range of things I can use the web for is equally huge, so multiplied together they result in a big program that sticks around.